How to Cure Your Dog’s Case of the Everyday Scaries

 Fear Is Contagious

-I’d be remiss if I didn’t mention the one way you can make a fearful dog worse, and that’s by becoming scared yourself.
+Your dog watches what you do, and they trust you.
+So, if you are scared about something, your pup will pick up on that and might get even more afraid.
 The emotion of fear is so compelling that it is easy to spread around.
 “Emotional contagion” is the term used to describe the viral spread of fear within a group, and it’s a common occurrence among social species.
-If you want your dog to be afraid of thunder, strangers or other dogs, just get scared yourself.
 If you’re afraid of storms, it is entirely possible that your dog will pick up on it and become more nervous.

 Nancy Dreschel, DVM, & Douglas Granger, PhD.
 2005.
 “Physiological and behavioral reactivity to stress in thunderstorm-phobic dogs and their caregivers,” Applied Animal Behaviour Science 95:153–168.